aristanetworks/avd-workshops/workshops/ansible.md

 ### Variables

 We can define variables in many locations with Ansible.
 For example, we can explicitly define a variable when running a playbook by using the `extra-vars` flag.

-??? warning "Reminder"
-    Ensure all commands are run from the `/home/coder/project/labfiles/ci-workshops-fundamentals/ansible` directory in the terminal on the ATD VS Code IDE instance.

 ```bash
 ansible-playbook playbooks/hello_world.yml -e 'name=Mitch'